 Fujinon 23mm f2 Review | First Impressions

-This is one of my most recent purchase from Fujifilm and I’m not really sure why I held off for so long.
-I read and watch reviews and pretty much everyone was favoring the 23mm f1.4 over this lens based on pure image quality.
+This is one of my most recent purchases from Fujifilm and I’m not really sure why I held off for so long.
+I read and watched reviews and pretty much everyone was favoring the 23mm f1.4 over this lens based on pure image quality.
 Often I hear this lens is clinical, more boring rendering, or that the 23mm f1.4 is the way to go if you have the cash.

 While the 23mm f1.4 is a great lens, it doesn’t have what this lens has.
 Super quick autofocus, weather sealing, silent focus, compact, small and light.
-The 23mm f2 is a much better run and gun lens.
+The 23mm f2 is a much better run-and-gun lens.
 I actually did a full comparison between the 23mm f1.4 and 23mm f2, so be sure to check that out if you’re on the fence as to which lens to buy.

 In this review, I’ll go over a bit more about what makes this lens great and why it might be a better option than the 23mm f1.4 for most people.

-I’ve been shooting with this lens quite a bit and I pretty much always packing it in my bag whenever I go out to situations where I may need autofocus.
+I’ve been shooting with this lens quite a bit and I pretty much always pack it in my bag whenever I go out to situations where I may need autofocus.
 It’s such an incredible lens.
 I would even go as far as saying it’s the best street photography lens for Fujifilm cameras.
 It’s got nice pop, great autofocus, really nice color and it really holds up at f2.

 You might be thinking f2 isn’t fast enough, but I’m starting to have this epiphany where I’m discovering slower lenses are better for a lot of things.

-So for street photography or shooting kids cracked out on sugar, you’re often be shooting at smaller apertures like f2 or f4, just so you can get better focus and sharper images.
+So for street photography or shooting kids cracked out on sugar, you’re often shooting at smaller apertures like f2 or f4, just so you can get better focus and sharper images.
 The focus mechanism also has to move less glass on the smaller lenses which is why you just get such great performance with the 23mm f2 focusing system.

 Overall, I’m very impressed with this lens, I like it a lot, it’s got softer corners and edges than the 23mm f1.4 and a bit more coma, but for run and gun street photography or just going on adventures with the kids, it’s one of the best lenses for the job, if not the best lens.

 Build quality is fantastic.
-The lens is solid, weather sealed, small and light.
+The lens is solid, weather-sealed, small, and light.
 I don’t like the lens hood lens cap situation.
-In fact I hate it.
+In fact, I hate it.
 I hate that you have to mount the lens cap onto the lens hood.
 The 35mm f2 does this also and it’s such a terrible design since it’s always popping off.
 I spend half my time chasing my lens cap with this thing.